 Management determines whether there is significant increase in credit risk of these subsidiaries since initial recognition.
 Management reviews the financial performance and results of these subsidiaries.
-No loss allowance was recognised as at 30 June 2020, 30 June 2019 and 31 December 2018.
-The amounts due from subsidiaries are disclosed in Note 10 to the financial statements.
+No loss allowance was recognised as at 30 June 2021 and 30 June 2020.
+The amounts due from subsidiaries are disclosed in Note 9 to the financial statements.

-(v) Measurement of lease liabilities
+Measurement of lease liabilities (v)

 Lease liabilities are measured at the present value of the contractual payments due to the lessor over the lease term.
-The Group has determined the discount rate by reference to the respective lessee's incremental borrowing rate when the rate inherent in the lease is not readily determinable.
-The Group obtains the relevant market interest rate after considering the applicable geographical location where the lessee operates as well as the term of the lease.
+The Group and the Company have determined the discount rate by reference to the respective lessee's incremental borrowing rate when the rate inherent in the lease is not readily determinable.
+The Group and the Company obtain the relevant market interest rate after considering the financial position of the lessees as well as the term of the lease.
 Management considers its own credit spread information from industry data available as well as any security available in order to adjust the market interest rate obtained from similar economic environment, term and value of the lease.

-The average incremental borrowing rate applied to lease liabilities as at 30 June 2020 was 2.28%.
-The carrying amount of lease liabilities of the Group and the Company as at 30 June 2020 was \$2,071,208 and \$61,035 respectively.
-If the incremental borrowing rate had been 10% higher or lower than management's estimates, the Group's and the Company's lease liabilities would have been lower or higher by \$10,307 and \$1,263 respectively.
+The average incremental borrowing rate applied to lease liabilities as at 30 June 2021 was 2.28% (2020: 2.28%).
+The carrying amount of lease liabilities of the Group and the Company as at 30 June 2021 was \$2,032,129 (2020: \$2,071,208) and \$100,591 (2020: \$61,035) respectively.